-Merle Travis was born 99 years ago today on Nov.
+Merle Robert Travis was born on Nov.
 29, 1917.
-Though Travis passed away from a heart attack in 1983, his songs and dynamic style of guitar playing, known as “Travis Picking,” live on forever.
-Even The Hag referred to Travis as “the first and foremost Merle.”
+Though Travis passed away from a heart attack in 1983, his country music songs and dynamic style of guitar playing, known as "Travis Picking," live on forever.
+Even Merle Haggard referred to Travis as "the first and foremost Merle."

-Travis’ impressive style of thumb picking, in which the thumb plucks the chord and bass notes while the index finger picks the melody, was passed down from an African American guitarist from Kentucky named Arnold Shultz.
+Merle Travis' impressive style of fingerpicking, in which the thumb plucks the chord and bass notes while the index finger picks the melody, was passed down from an African American guitarist from Kentucky named Arnold Shultz.
 Shultz shared his method with music writer and guitarist Kennedy Jones, who influenced fellow Kentuckian Merle Travis.
+His other early musical predecessors using this technique were Ike Everly, the father of The Everly Brothers and Mose Rager.

-Travis grew up in the coal mining community of Rosewood, Ky. in Muhlenberg County, which John Prine famously sang about in his song “Paradise.”
-Though he didn’t work in the mines, the prevalence of coal mining in the area and the impact it had on the county’s citizens would inspire his most iconic song.
+Travis grew up in the coal mining community of Rosewood, Ky. in Muhlenberg County, which John Prine famously sang about in his song "Paradise."
+Though he didn't work in the mines, the prevalence of coal mining in the area and the impact it had on the county's citizens would inspire his most iconic song that would forever associate Travis with songs of the coal mines.

 Beneath the deceptively upbeat, snappy chug-a-chug rhythm, "Sixteen Tons" tells the story of countless workers who risked their lives down in the mines only to remain in debt to the very coal companies that employed them.
 Or, as Travis sang, "You load sixteen tons and what do you get?
 Another day older and deeper in debt.
 Saint Peter don't you call me 'cause I can't go.
 I owe my soul to the company store."